dhhepting/dhhepting.github.io/_assignments/CS-280/blog-entry-01-12m.md

 ---
 ### {{ page.title }}

-Your blog entry is to be posted in the [blog on URcourses](https://urcourses.uregina.ca/mod/oublog/view.php?id=1036240).
+[Blogs](https://en.wikipedia.org/wiki/Blog) (short for weblogs) have become an important means of expression in the information society.
+Personal blog posts are discrete, often informal, diary-style commentaries written by an individual.

+Prepare and submit a blog post that deals with a topic within a course-related [knowledge unit]({{ "/teaching/CS-280/202110#collapse_OFF_TLO" | relative_url }}) that is currently, or was recently, in the news.

+The list of [knowledge units]({{ "/teaching/CS-280/202110#collapse_OFF_TLO" | relative_url }}) also includes learning outcomes associated with the topics.
+If it is helpful, you may consider those learning outcomes as suggestions about how to approach your topic.

+Find a personal connection to the topic.
+You may, for example, evaluate the (consideration of) ethical and social tradeoffs in a technical decision or analyse the role of computer professionals in a global computing issue.

+Identify 2-4 reputable online sources to reference in support of your topic.
 References are to be included as hyperlinks within the post, close to the text that makes the reference.

 From [Nielsen and Morkes](<https://www.nngroup.com/articles/concise-scannable-and-objective-how-to-write-for-the-web/>), here are some ways to write for the web: